-In accordance with Part 5 of the Biodiversity Conservation Act 2016 (BC Act), the purpose of this Santalum spicatum (Sandalwood) Biodiversity Management Programme (Programme) is to provide for the conservation, protection, and management of wild sandalwood.
-Within the Programme's first five-year review timeframe, the intention is to establish meaningful objectives, strategies and actions that will seek to stabilise wild populations through conservation and ecologically sustainable use criteria.
+In accordance with Part 5 of the Biodiversity Conservation Act 2016 (BC Act), the purpose of this Programme is to provide for the conservation, protection, and management of wild sandalwood.
+The Programme's intention is to apply ecologically sustainable use principles to prescribe objectives, strategies and actions that will seek to stabilise wild populations.
 This will be achieved through information gathering, identifying and mitigating threats, regeneration processes, and limiting harvest quantities.